 The log hive is simply a large hollowed-out log, fitted with a top and bottom, and with a few holes drilled through the log to allow bees to access the space inside.
 A log hive is the nearest thing to a natural hive.
 The Steeple Woodlands reserve has a log hive, made by one of the members.
 The volunteers installed it in a tree in the summer of 2019, and within a few weeks, a swarm of bees had occupied it.

 Removing honey from these hives is more difficult than from a traditional hive.
 The traditional method is the put the frames into a centrifuge, either hand-operated or electric.
 Centrifugal action throws the honey out of the cells and it collects in the bottom of the extractor.
 Returning the empty comb to the hive allows the bees to clean it up and re-use it.
 These eco-friendly hives do not support the honeycomb to the same degree as traditional frames, and centrifuging them would just break the comb apart.
 Crushing the comb is the only way to extract the honey, which means that the beekeeper cannot return the comb to the hive and the bees have to make fresh comb.

-We do not intend to take honey from the log hive, and will leave the bees to their own devices.
+We do not intend to take honey from any of our hives, and will leave the bees to their own devices.

 Looking after honeybees

 The beekeeper must replenish the hive with sugar syrup after he has removed the honey otherwise the bees will starve during the winter.
 A thick syrup is made with white sugar dissolved in hot water in the ratio two parts sugar to one part water, and allowed to cool.
 It must be white sugar; brown sugar gives the bees dysentery.
 The beekeeper uses a special feeder tray to feed the syrup to the bees.
 It only allows the bees a very restricted access to the syrup and prevents thousands of them falling in and coming to a very sticky end.